 Learn how to speed up your work with layer and text styles

-You will store your custom layer and text styles on the Libraries tab.
+You will store your custom layer and text styles on the Styles tab.

 Layer style properties include:

 They appear in the Inspector when you select an object.